sanger-pathogens/assorted-sub-workflows/README.md

 ## Combined short read input

-the `COMBINED_INPUT` workflow enables to input short sequencing reads to your pipeline in multiple ways, which may be combined.
+The `COMBINED_INPUT` workflow enables input of short sequencing reads to your pipeline in multiple ways, which may be combined.

 ### Using read files already on disk